Track embedded email clicks with Google Analytics (for advanced users)

 This part may vary depending on your email distribution application.

 Note!
-Launching your typeform from an email only works with email distribution applications like Mailchimp.
+Launching your form from an email only works with email distribution applications like Mailchimp.
 Everyday email services such as Gmail, Outlook, or Yahoo!
-Mail do not support this kind of code.
+Mail don't support this kind of code.

 6. Now, it’s time to edit the code before sending it off.